ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 We offer customized workshops, implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies.

+Support is available 24/5 (Austrian business days) via a email and a callback option.
+A support engineer will contact you within one business day.
+Support is charged by the hour.
+24/7 and on-call options are available upon request.

 <a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a>

+Support requests from Benefactor Circle license holders are prioritized.
+The license itself does not contain any support hours, as support is rarely needed and we want to keep licences as affordable as possible.

+Technical guides, FAQs, video demonstrations and additional documentation are available for free 24/7 <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">here</a>.

 ## 5. Buying, extending and changing licenses
 ### 5.1.
 Price and general information
-The net price in EUR currently is **1.50 € per mailbox and year**, with a minimum total sum of 100 € net per license period.
+The net price in EUR currently is **1.50 € per mailbox and year**, with a minimum total sum of 200 € net per license period.

 **Yes, that's right: Per year, not per month.**